Androz2091/discord-player/README.md

 // this is the entrypoint for discord-player based application const player = new Player(client);

 // Now, lets load all the default extractors, except 'YouTubeExtractor'.
-You can remove the filter if you want to load all the extractors. await player.extractors.loadDefault((ext) => ext !== 'YouTubeExtractor');
+You can remove the filter if you want to include youtube. await player.extractors.loadDefault((ext) => ext !== 'YouTubeExtractor');
 ```